MuSc-V2: Zero-Shot Multimodal Industrial Anomaly Classification and Segmentation with Mutual Scoring of Unlabeled Samples: Experiments

 \subsection{Quantitative results}

 In Table \ref{tab:comp_datasets_all}, we compare our MuSc-V2 with state-of-the-art zero-shot and few-shot methods on MVTec 3D-AD and Eyecandies datasets.
 We report the anomaly classification and segmentation results across 2D, 3D and multimodal settings.
 MuSc-V2 achieves superior performance in most metrics for all modals.
 Notably, it outperforms the second-best zero-shot method PointAD\cite{nips2024pointad} by $\textbf{23.7\%}$ and $\textbf{19.3\%}$ AP for anomaly segmentation on these datasets.
 For anomaly classification, MuSc-V2 achieves $1.2\%$ and $\textbf{6.2\%}$ AUROC gains on both datasets.
 When partitioning the original dataset into $g \in \{2,3\}$ subsets, both AC and AS metrics show minimal degradation ($\downarrow$): at most 1.0\% on MVTec 3D-AD and 1.2\% on Eyecandies.
 The slightly larger impact on Eyecandies stems from its limited sample size (50 samples per product).
 We report these performances as mean±std, with maximum standard deviations of 0.3 on MVTec 3D-AD and 0.7 on Eyecandies.
 These small variations confirm the insensitivity to different partitioning schemes and adaptability to diverse dataset compositions.
-When evaluated against 2D-focused zero-shot methods \cite{ICLR2024anomalyclip,eccv2024adaclip,eccv2024vcpclip} on MVTec AD and VisA datasets (Table \ref{tab:comp_datasets_rgb}), MuSc-V2 demonstrates significant improvements, even surpassing its previous version MuSc \cite{iclr2024musc} across most metrics.
-However, some background regions on the VisA dataset contain subtle foreign impurities.
+When evaluated against 2D-only zero-shot methods \cite{ICLR2024anomalyclip,eccv2024adaclip,eccv2024vcpclip,iccv2025RareCLIP} on four 2D-only datasets (Table \ref{tab:comp_datasets_rgb}), MuSc-V2 demonstrates significant improvements, even surpassing its previous version MuSc \cite{iclr2024musc} across most metrics.
+However, some background regions on the VisA dataset contain subtle noise.
 Although these are not true anomalies, they are captured by the SNAMD module due to its sensitivity to subtle anomalies.
-This leads to over-detection, resulting in a slight performance drop on the VisA dataset.
+This affects the AC metric, while the AS metric remains nearly unchanged.
+The reason is that the false positives occur only in very small regions, resulting in a few pixels with high anomaly scores.
+This causes image‑level over‑detection but has only a negligible impact on pixel‑level evaluation.
+In addition, products in the MPDD dataset exhibit more pose variations, making it harder to find similar normal regions across images with different poses.
+While some existing methods achieve a slightly higher AP-cls, our method still delivers competitive or superior results on all other metrics.